Download This Sample

 Sign Me Up

-See the fact file below for more information on the Machu Picchu or alternatively, you can download our 22 page Machu Picchu worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on Machu Picchu or alternatively, you can download our 22 page Machu Picchu worksheet pack to utilize within the classroom or home environment.

 History of Machu Picchu:

 - Machu Picchu dates back to 1450, during the period when Pachacutec Inca Yupanqui and Tupac Inca Yupanqui ruled the area.